a-sit-plus/warden-supreme/README.md

 2. `/serverside` contains the server-side foundations with all low-level logic to verify attestations
 3. `/utils` contains unpublished utilities for investigating attestation errors; these are intended to be used inside an IDE with a debugger attached
 4. `/dependencies` contains external dependencies that are not published to Maven Central (or anywhere else) and are thus compiled into group&nbsp;2 or used for testing
+5. `/collector` contains the attestation collector app and backend sources.

 ### 3.1 `/supreme`